dwmkerr/angular-memory-leaks/article/README.md

 }
 ```

-*Note:*: Angular *should* handle this.
+*Note:* Angular *should* handle this.
 It is supposed to deregister event handlers on elements it manages.
 In my experience this isn't always the case, although it seems cases when this doesn't happen are fewer and fewer as bugs get fixed in the framework.
 Anyway, Rule 3 - disconnect.

 #### Poorly Managed Watchers

-Basically the same as above.
+Watchers or angular event handlers, basically the same as above.

 ```javascript
 $scope.$on('someEvent', function() {